proximaal/proximaal-fe-challenge/README.md

 ## Feel free to
 - Use any open source packages
 - Edit `README.md` to add documentation
-- Let us know if theres any questions or concerns
+- Let us know if there are any questions or concerns